Skip to content

 💙Biblical Perspective: Victory in Christ

 • Satan is LIMITED (Job 1-2): Even with Job, Satan needed God's PERMISSION to attack.
 He's NOT omnipotent, omnipresent, or omniscient.
-He's created being under God's authority.
+He's a created being under God's authority.

 • Believers have AUTHORITY (Luke 10:19): "I have given you authority... over all the power of the enemy."
-We don't beg Satan to leave—we COMMAND in Jesus' name.
+We don't beg Satan to leave, we COMMAND in Jesus' name.

 • God protects His children (Psalm 91): "He will command his angels concerning you to guard you in all your ways."
-We're NOT unprotected—God guards us constantly.
+We're NOT unprotected, God guards us constantly.

 "Submit yourselves therefore to God.
 Resist the devil, and he will flee from you."